DomainDrivenArchitecture/c4k-website/README.md

 Delivering cryogen generated static sites with the push of a few buttons.

 c4k-website generates configuration files for multiple nginx webservers, and corresponding cryogen static site generator build containers.
-This automatically downloads a branch.zip from a specified gitea API url.
+This automatically downloads a `<branch>.zip` from a specified gitea API url.
 You need an authorization token to access the specified gitea user account.
 The build container is based on clojure:lein.

 Following the example in valid-config.edn and valid-auth.edn you can add as many websites as you like (provided you have the DNS Routes set up).
 One set of configmaps, deployment, services etc will be created for each element in the :websites and :auth list.